-The country’s natural beauty, beaches, and relaxed lifestyle are not the only reasons why so many people relocate to Australia.
+The country’s natural beauty, beaches, and relaxed lifestyle are not the only factors pushing so many people relocate to Australia.
 Some come for business, and many more come for a new and better life.
-Whatever your reasons are for going to Australia, you will be pleased to know that many of its major cities are currently ranking in the worldwide top twenty for quality of life.
-Unfortunately, these metropolises are also among the top twenty when it comes to the local cost of living.
+Whatever your motivation is for moving to Australia, you will be pleased to know that many of its major cities consistently rank in the top 30 for quality of life in internationally held surveys.
+Additionally, the country itself ranks seventh for best expat destinations in our own 2016 Expat Insider Survey.

-People moving to Australia on their own face one important decision, though: where to go?
-While there are no traditional expat destinations, expats and migrants tend to go for the big cities, in particular the capitals of the six states and two mainland territories.
+People moving to Australia face one important decision; where to go?
+While there are no traditional expat destinations, immigration to Australia tends to focus on the big cities, in particular the capitals of the six states and two mainland territories.

 This makes sense for variety of reasons.
 First and foremost, given the size of the country, if you don’t move to Australia’s major cities, you might find yourself in the middle of nowhere.
 Furthermore, for those still hunting for a job, moving to Australia’s big cities seems like the better option anyway.

 Recent expats and immigrants have often picked Perth as their new home.
 Even in 2016, Perth is one of the most isolated metropolitan areas in the world, but this Australian city is increasingly attracting new residents from overseas.
 This is probably due to its agreeable, temperate Mediterranean climate.

 With the surrounding territory rich in resources like gold, oil and iron, Perth has a very prolific mining industry employing significant numbers of workers.
 This, in turn, leads to a high demand for skilled professionals such as doctors, nurses, teachers, social workers, etc.